 Post A Comment

 Did you make friends in jail?
 Are you trying to reconnect with someone from jail?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Say wassup to people locked up at Glenn County Jail
+Send a message to people incarcerated at Glenn County Jail